Back to home

 Key Points

-Spain’s consumer association OCU has filed a complaint with the Ministry of Social Rights, Consumption and Agenda 2030 against Tradeando — the commercial name of Retsinnal Group SLU — after receiving more than 400 queries about the firm since the start of 2025.
-The platform, which is domiciled in Andorra and promoted by influencer and YouTuber Enrique Moris, offers online courses in investment and market trading.
+Spain’s consumer association OCU has filed a complaint with the Ministry of Social Rights, Consumption and Agenda 2030 against Tradeando, the trading name of Andorra-based Retsinnal Group SLU.
+The action follows more than 400 consumer inquiries received via its Reclamar platform since the start of 2025.
+Tradeando, founded and promoted by Andorran resident and YouTuber Enrique Moris, sells online courses on financial investment and market trading, advertised in Spanish under the slogan “conquer the markets.”

 Share the article via